Rootly-AI-Labs/IncidentDiagram/README.md

 cp .example.env .env # Add api keys to .env after copying incidentdiagram -f example_incident.txt  -u https://github.com/Rootly-AI-Lab/EventOrOutage
 ```
-The example above uses an incident that goes along with the app `https://github.com/Rootly-AI-Lab/EventOrOutage` and a fictive incident restropective in  `example_incident.txt`.
+The example above uses an incident that goes along with the app `https://github.com/Rootly-AI-Lab/EventOrOutage` and a fictive incident retrospective in  `example_incident.txt`.

 ## Examples 📖
 Here are a few ways you can use IncidentDiagram: